scaleway/serverless-scaleway-functions/README.md

 ## Create a Project

 The easiest way to create a project is to use one of our templates.
-The list of templates is [here](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples))
+The list of templates is [here](https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples)

 Let's use python3

 ```bash
 serverless create --template-url https://github.com/scaleway/serverless-scaleway-functions/tree/master/examples/python3 --path myService
 ```

-*Important*: template-path *MUST* be absolute

 Once it's done, we can install mandatory node packages used by serverless
 ```bash